58 Ground Effect Vehicles

 The name “hovercraft” is a trademarked name of Saunders-Roe, an aircraft and maritime engineering company.
 However, a hovercraft has since become synonymous with all air-cushioned vehicles that can hover free of the ground.
 An example of a modern hovercraft is shown in the photograph below, which, in this case, is being propelled over water by two ducted fans with steerable rudder vanes or ruddervators.
 The name “hovercraft” is also known as “Aeroglisseur” (in France), “Luftkissenboot” (in Germany), and “Ground Effect Machine” (in the U.S.).

 Hovercraft are operated by a pilot, much like an aircraft rather than a marine vessel.
 However, the classification of the vehicle as an aircraft per se is debatable.
 Nevertheless, a hovercraft can fly free of the ground using aerodynamic lift, so it is technically, on the one hand, an aircraft.
-However, on the other hand, it can operate as a marine vehicle, so specific additional naval architectural design and seaborne requirements apply, including a need for floatation.
+On the other hand, it can operate as a marine vehicle, so specific additional naval architectural design and seaborne requirements apply, including a need for floatation.
 Hence, a hybrid vehicle classification for a hovercraft is also appropriate.
 Hovercraft can travel easily over rough surfaces, including long grass, brush, water, land, mud, and snow, making them rather unusual but highly versatile vehicles for many civil applications and military missions.

 Another type of GEV uses the wing-in-ground-effect (WIGE) concept, which rides on a region of higher-pressure air below the vehicle and the ground that creates lift for reasons similar to that of a hovercraft.
 However, a wing-in-ground-effect (WIGE) vehicle cannot hover and needs forward airspeed to produce lift on its wings; this lift force is significantly increased by the proximity of the wing to the surface, as shown in the schematic below.
 Besides the increased stagnation pressure below the wings, sometimes called a “ram-air” effect, ground effect pushes the wing tip vortices laterally further away from the wings, significantly increasing their effective aspect ratio and reducing their drag.
 The upshot of these beneficial aerodynamic effects is that a WIGE vehicle can skim efficiently over the water at airplane speeds, e.g., more than 100 knots, but only if it maintains relatively low altitudes of less than a wingspan.